 Unit Classes Class A (1) Retail Class (2) RDR Class (3) Class C (4)

 Categories а а а а

 Collective Fees (investment management and distribution) (5) 0.70% of the Net Asset Value of the Sub-Fund per annum.
 1.10% of the Net Asset Value of the Sub-Fund per annum.
 0.60% of the Net Asset Value of the Sub-Fund per annum.
-1.85% of the Net Asset Value of the Sub-Fund per annum.
+2.10% of the Net Asset Value of the Sub-Fund per annum.

 Subscription Fee 0% 0% 0% 0%

 Redemption Fee 0% 0% 0% 0%

 Conversion Fee 0% 0% 0% 0%

-- (1) The Class A is opened to all investors. - (2) The Retail Unit Class is intended for investors who are resident in countries which permit the payment of trailer fees and commissions.
-Any trailer fee and commission will be paid out of the annual fee of the Investment Manager. - (3) The Retail Distribution Review ("RDR") Unit Class is intended for investors who are resident in countries which prohibit the payment of trailer fees and commissions and/or to investors with a separate fee arrangement with their financial intermediary. - (4) The Class C is opened to all investors. - (5) calculated on a daily basis and payable quarterly in arrears.
+(2) The Retail Unit Class is intended for investors who are resident in countries which permit the payment of trailer fees and commissions.
+Any trailer fee and commission will be paid out of the annual fee of the Investment Manager.

+(3) The Retail Distribution Review ("RDR") Unit Class is intended for investors who are resident in countries which prohibit the payment of trailer fees and commissions and/or to investors with a separate fee arrangement with their financial intermediary.